RobBatchCoder/Manzuko-restaurant/README.md

 ![Footer section image](assets/readme-files/footer.png)

-## Wireframe
+# Wireframe
 The planning stage of this project included creating a wireframe in Figma.
 This allowed the number of pages, content required and layout to be determined before coding began.
 ![Wireframe image](assets/readme-files/manzuko-wireframe.png)

-## Testing
+# Testing
 Using the lighthouse testing facilty on Google Chrome highlighted a number of issues.

+### 1. Performance
-1. Performance was very poor.
+* Performance was very poor.
 Pages took too long to load because of the size of the .png files.

-    * Solution; The larege .png (10Mb~) files where converted to .avif files.
-These generated a roughly 90% reduction in files eizes and greatly improved performance.
+    Solution; The large image files .png (10Mb~) where converted to .avif files.
+These generated a roughly 90% reduction in files sizes and greatly improved performance.

+### 2. Accessabilty
+* Accessability score was poor.
+Aria labels were missing from several elements and some aria labels weren't unique.

+    Solution; Unique aria labels were added to all elements missing them.
+Alt tags were also added to images.

+### 3. Best Practices
+* Initially best practices scored 100% so no changes were necessary.

+### 4. Search engine optimization
+* Search engine opimization scored poorly.

+    Solution; Meta description tag was added to give more information about the site upon a search.
+This brought the SEO score up to 100%.

+After several lighthouse tests and improvements the final scores are shown below.

 ![Wireframe image](assets/readme-files/lighthouse-test.png)

+## HTML Validators